chaudharydeepak/awakeMyEntrepreneur/README.md

 # awakeMyEntrepreneur
-Application to fire-up your tech instinct and more.
+Platform to fire-up your tech instinct and more.

 #### Motivation [<i>or frustration</i>]